HELLO TO EVERYONE IN THE VETIVER WORLD!

 Here is a weather site that we use to do analysis for people who are interested in planting Vetiver and our location in Sayalonga.
 For your location just change the destination input and then you can compare yours to ours.

 It appears that the key temperature for the best results is when the low temperatures are above 10C.
-In our case March is the optimum time for the very best results.
+In our case March is the optimum time for the very best results but throughout the summer is great.
+Check out our Growth page for photos with date stamps on them.

 Another thing that a lot of people do not understand about Vetiver is that it is indigenous to India and is not found naturally here in Spain.
 The plant is sterile so it is not possible to be grown from seeds.
 It is non invasive and the only way to propagate this plant is through root separation.
 It is important to understand that Vetiver loves the heat of summer.
 That is when it really thrives.

 We are presently cleaning and reorganizing our 2 greenhouses and planting in trays and pots for people to pick up more mature plants in the springtime.
 These plants really take off when the weather warms up and you should have plants about 1.5 to 2 metres tall by the fall.
-They make a great wind break while also stabilizing new terraces or any erosion issues.
-It is recommended to plant in late March in our location before planting other types of trees in the fall.
+Vetiver makes a great wind break while also stabilizing new terraces or any erosion issues.
+It is recommended to plant in late March and throughout the summer in our location before planting other types of trees in the fall.

-We are now taking reservations for space in the greenhouses.
+We are now taking reservations for space in the greenhouses for next year.

 If you are local we are open by reservation only.
 Call or email us for an appointment to see how we have used Vetiver.